freenas/freenas-docs/userguide/sharing.rst

    datasets and use one dataset per share.

-This section will demonstrate how to fine-tune the configuration of AFP, NFS, CIFS, WebDAV, and iSCSI shares.
+This section will demonstrate how to fine-tune the configuration of AFP, NFS, SMB, WebDAV, and iSCSI shares.
 FTP and SSH configurations are described in :ref:`Services Configuration`.